Conflicting Stakeholder Objectives and Their Impacts

-Both internal and external stakeholders can have different objectives.
-Businesses must take stakeholder’s objectives into consideration as they may have positive or negative impacts on operations.
-When there are major differences in objectives, these can lead to stakeholder conflict.
+A business’s internal and external stakeholders can have different objectives.
+These objectives must be taken into consideration by the business as they may have positive or negative impacts on operations.
+What’s more, when there are major differences in objectives, these can lead to stakeholder conflict.
 Some stakeholders have the following objectives:

 • Owners / Shareholders: Gain profit from establishing or investing in the business.
 They may also want to expand to to gain further profit potential.
 Shareholders are likely to want an increase in dividends.